jeffpar/old-demo-disks/README.md

 ## PCjs Demo Disk Archive

-The [PCjs Disk Archive](https://github.com/jeffpar/pcjs-demo-disks) is a repository intended for use as a submodule with the [PCjs Project](https://github.com/jeffpar/pcjs).
+The [PCjs Demo Disk Archive](https://github.com/jeffpar/pcjs-demo-disks) is a repository intended for use as a submodule with the [PCjs Project](https://github.com/jeffpar/pcjs).
 It is published [here](https://demo-disks.pcjs.org) for use with the [PCjs Machines](https://www.pcjs.org/) website.